Sections of this article:

 More examples of watches with artist collaborations on my blog post here.

-There is also an art jewelry influence on a number of contemporary watches, which can be seen in their use of complex, organic forms and rough surfaces, unlike the simple geometric shapes and smooth polished surfaces characteristic of fine jewelry (read my blog post here for more on the characteristic’s of art jewelry).
+There is also an art jewellery influence on a number of contemporary watches, which can be seen in their use of complex, organic forms and rough surfaces, unlike the simple geometric shapes and smooth polished surfaces characteristic of fine jewellery (read my blog post for more on the characteristic’s of art jewellery).

 One of the reasons that my watches are unusually unique, is that I am not, like the majority of designers of unusual watches, starting from a basis of watch design then pushing the envelope from that starting point . . .
-I have no training in watch design, and my personal aesthetic tastes don’t include many traditional watches.
+I have no training in watch design, and many traditional watches are not a good fit for my personal aesthetic tastes.
 I am coming from a background in fine art and contemporary music composition, creating sculptural forms as a personal exploration, finding that my innovative simplified time-display allows me the creative freedom to come up with aesthetics-focused concepts which, after I’d made them, I was happy to discover align with the market’s desire for uniqueness and creativity.
 (More on my journey as an artist/creator, here).

-Our watches make sense as part of the world of conceptual art jewelry, which is more about art than design.
-If they were larger, they would be easy to see as sculptures (which have been an accepted part of the fine art world throughout its history).
+Our watches make sense as part of the world of conceptual art jewellery, which is art rather than design.
+If they were larger, they would be easy to see as sculptures (which have been an accepted part of the fine art world throughout its history):

 Don’t miss our launch!